ibab/babushk.in/about.md

 ## About this website

-This website is served using the [Caddy](https://caddyserver.com) web server.
+This website is served using the awesome [Caddy](https://caddyserver.com) web server.
+I write my posts using [Markdown](http://en.wikipedia.org/wiki/Markdown) and the [vim](http://www.vim.org/) text editor.
-The posts have been written in [Markdown](http://en.wikipedia.org/wiki/Markdown) using [vim](http://www.vim.org/) and have been compiled to HTML with [Hakyll](http://jaspervdj.be/hakyll/), a static website generator written in [Haskell](http://www.haskell.org/haskellwiki/Haskell).
+They compile them into HTML using [Hakyll](http://jaspervdj.be/hakyll/), a static website generator written in [Haskell](http://www.haskell.org/haskellwiki/Haskell).
 You can find the complete source for this website [on Github](https://github.com/ibab/babushk.in).

 ## Contact